Gabriel-0216/Gabriel.Software.Users/README.md

 # Gabriel.Software.Users
 alfasoft
 how to run the application
+## to run the application you must have the dotnet runtime installed in your computer https://dotnet.microsoft.com/en-us/download
+## dotnet sdk is required to run via CLI

-# RUNNING VIA DOTNET CLI
+# RUNNING VIA DOTNET CLI (REQUIREMENTS: DOTNET RUNTIME AND DOTNET SDK)
 1. ##### using the cmd clone the project using git
 #### How to clone a project: https://docs.github.com/pt/repositories/creating-and-managing-repositories/cloning-a-repository
 2. ##### open the main folder: "Gabriel.Software.Users.Console"